opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

     :material-monitor: Desktop preparation

     The Gallery Relation Editor does not require a specific "Gallery" widget type in QGIS.
-Instead, it is triggered automatically based on your form setup.
+    Instead, it is automatically triggered based on your form setup.

     1. Open your project in QGIS and set up a standard 1:N relationship between a parent layer and a child layer.
     2. Open the child layer's **Properties** > **Attributes Form**.
-    3. Ensure at least one field in the child layer is configured as an **Attachment** (External Resource) widget type.
+    3. Ensure at least one field in the child layer is configured as an **Attachment** widget type.
     4. Open the parent layer's **Properties** > **Attributes Form** and add the relation to the form layout.

     When opening the parent form in QField, the relation will automatically render as the interactive media gallery.